Page defends decision to let Williams play on

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Robert Page has defended the decision to let Neco Williams play on after the full-back suffered a head injury during Wales' World Cup defeat by England.
+Wales boss Robert Page has defended the decision to let Neco Williams play on after the full-back's head injury in the World Cup defeat against England.

-Williams fell to the floor after blocking Marcus Rashford's 24th-minute shot with the top of his head.
+Williams fell to the pitch after blocking Marcus Rashford's 24th-minute shot with the top of his head.

-The Nottingham Forest defender continued for another 12 minutes before being replaced.
+The Nottingham Forest defender continued for another 12 minutes before being replaced by Connor Roberts.

-"Neco took a blow to the head, so there are protocols in place understandably with concussion," said Wales boss Page.
+"Neco took a blow to the head, so there are protocols in place understandably with concussion," said Page.

 "He passed the initial test.
 We followed the Fifa guidelines."

-After his initial treatment, Williams was assessed for a second time after sitting on the turf at the Ahmad bin Ali Stadium.
+After his initial treatment, the Wales defender was assessed for a second time after sitting on the turf at Ahmad bin Ali Stadium.

-Page said Williams had initially been allowed to continue after passing Fifa's concussion test, but he was eventually replaced by Connor Roberts.
+Page said Williams was allowed to continue initially after passing Fifa's concussion test.

-Brain injury charity Headway has criticised the handling of the incident, saying "yet again medics are given no options" and calling for the introduction of a temporary concussion rule.
+Brain injury charity Headway has criticised the handling of the incident, saying "yet again medics are given no options" and also called for the introduction of a temporary concussion rule.

 Luke Griggs, Headway's interim chief executive, said: "This is the second incident at this World Cup where a player's brain health has not been prioritised.